 The course will begin with an introduction to practical field theory computations, and discuss many related topics, such as numerical methods for computation, recursion techniques, loop amplitudes, unitarity, spinor-helicity techniques, color-ordering formalism, factorization of amplitudes in various limits, also it is the aim to cover different computational settings than standard field theory; for example effective field theory techniques and for example practical uses of string theory results.
-The course will also give a brief introduction to concepts such as scattering cross-section computation and how use such results in an experimental setting.
+The course will also give a brief introduction to concepts such as scattering cross-section computation and discuss how such results are used in experiments

 At the end of the course the students should

 - Have gained a more solid background in field theory and for example have been giving a proper introduction to various aspects of more advanced computations.

 - Have gained insight in various numerical methods for computation.